MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-conditions.md

 ---
 # MSBuild conditions

-MSBuild supports a specific set of conditions that can be applied wherever a `Condition` attribute is allowed.
+MSBuild supports a specific set of conditions that can be applied wherever a `Condition` attribute is allowed; see [Supported elements](#supported-elements).
 The following table explains those conditions.

 |Condition|Description|
 |---------------|-----------------|